meine-stadt-transparent/meine-stadt-transparent/etc/design.md

  * There is one main body.
 In Munich e.g. there is the city of Munich in distinction to the 25 city districts.
  * There is one main committee (Mostly the city council)
  * There are mutliple factions / parliamentary groups in the main committee.
 The filters on the organization page are based on that assumption.
  * There are three main organizatin types: Committee, Department and Parliamentary Group.
-There are also others, though those three are the most important
+There are also others, though those three are the most important.
+ * One deployment contains data which is in one timezone.

 ## Design Decisions
  * We use docker-composer for quickly getting things up and running.
 Docker is becoming more and more of an industry standard in the whole server worlds, so this is a safe bet.
  * We support the last few versions of current browsers, but no old internet explorer oder android browser versions.
 We wont encourage using crappy insecure browsers.